 Clinical Neuropsychology.
 Clinical Neuropsychology (CN) is concerned with the function of the brain and its relationship to all aspects of behavior, as well as the impact of brain dysfunction and injury on individuals' abilities to function.
 The program not only encompasses the approaches, perspectives, and practice settings of neuropsychology, but also extends to the related disciplines of neuroanatomy, neurophysiology, neuropathology, neurorehabilitation, and child neuropsychological assessment.
-Course work includes: Clinical Neuropsychology; Clinical Neuroanatomy; Behavioral Neuropathology; Advanced Clinical Neuropsychology; Neuropsychological Case Analysis; and Child and Adolescent Neuropsychological Assessment.
-Ph.D. students will complete their Major Papers and Dissertation with a neuropsychology faculty member.
+Course work includes: Clinical Neuropsychology; Clinical Neuropathology; Behavioral Neuropathology; Advanced Clinical Neuropsychology; Neuropsychological Case Analysis; and Child and Adolescent Neuropsychological Assessment , in addition to a one year practicum in neuropsychology.
+Psy.D. students will complete a research project equivalent to a Major Paper under the direction of a neuropsychology faculty member, as well as have the opportunity to take the Ph.D. three course statistical sequence.
+Students will also complete yearly research submissions to APA and the National Academy of Neuropsychologists as well as other activities to enhance their knowledge and skills.

 Psychodynamic Psychology.
 Psychodynamic Psychology (PP) is a discipline of psychology that presents a theory of personality and framework for understanding psychopathology.
 Psychodynamic theory and technique have demonstrated applicability to conceptualizing and providing treatment for a wide range of interpersonal and intrapsychic difficulties.
 This program emphasizes contemporary psychoanalytic theories of personality, pathology, and psychotherapy.

 Course work includes: Psychodynamic Psychotherapy I and II; Narcissistic, Borderline, and Other Character Disorders; Psychodynamic Treatment of Affective Disorders; Psychodynamic Treatment Approach to Family and Group Therapy; and Psychodynamic Psychotherapy in Practice.